Collet & Jawed Spindle Chucks

 4-jaw instruction manual.

-1 - After rough aligning to the chuck rings, put a dial indicator
+1 - After rough alignment using the chuck-face rings, put

 Then, rotate the spindle through one complete revolution noting the